cferggie/Predicting-Bitcoin-Returns-with-Long-Short-Term-Memory-LSTM-Neural-Networks/To-do list n Training Notes.md

         - looped through lambda values from 0.10 to 1 and found that 0.10 led to the smallest validation RMSE
         - noticed that the predictions were a straight line.
 Lambda too high?
         - lambda was too high (suggests underfitting)
+        - 0.0000001 seems to be small enough to get the model out of the underfitting rut